 The Cheap Date Guide to Style

 We start with book from 2007: The Cheap Date Guide to Style.
-A book which I first read aged sixteen, from the suggestion of various blog reviews around the time.
-Written by Kira Jolliffe and Bay Garnett as a spin-off from Cheap Date (an ‘anti-fashion’ fashion magazine from the early noughties) the premise essentially revolves around encouraging readers to use clothing as a canvas for self-expression and individuality, rather than sheepishly following trend dictations or grandiose notions of taste.
-A quaint concept in the latter end of 2014, where fashion has since become a relative minefield of choice and we are (supposedly) inundated with options for our various sartorial expressions.
+A book which I first read aged sixteen, from the suggestion of various blog reviews around the time – Style Bubble and Bits & Bobbins to name two.
+Written by Kira Jolliffe and Bay Garnett as a spin-off from Cheap Date (an ‘anti-fashion’ fashion magazine from the early noughties) the book revolves around encouraging readers to use clothing as a canvas for self-expression and individuality, rather than sheepishly following trends.
+A quaint concept in the latter end of 2014, when fashion has become a minefield of choice and we are supposedly inundated with options for our various sartorial expressions.

-The emphasis lies heavily on ‘thriftiness’ and whilst it does speak of shopping from anywhere, I’ve always found that it is less about consumerism and more about remaining open-minded.
+The book emphasises ‘thriftiness’ mainly.
+Whilst it does speak of shopping from anywhere, I’ve always found that it is less about consumerism and more about remaining open-minded.
 That aspect strikes me as neither time-specific nor clothing-specific.
 We could sit and hyper-analyse the extent to which much imagery falls in line with norms in western fashion (specifically the binary of womenswear) but to do so would perhaps detract from the point.
 The Cheap Date Guide to Style is what you read when you want an unpretentious book to remind you about the enjoyable bit in dressing up.

 The book itself is just larger than A5 sized, hardback and the right thickness to not feel overwhelmed.
-It’s divided into roughly nine sections, which does include some ideas of “basics” and “classics” – however, the overwhelming attitude is of embracing your individual spirit, experimentation and respect (of your choices and others too) making it much less prescriptive than the title alludes to.
-I want to say these are ideas which still exist in the fashion world at large, but I suspect that would be a lie.
-In some dress-related spheres possibly, but generally it seems the industry wants you vulnerable, because it needs you to keep buying variants of the same thing.
-It takes some sense of assurance to be less susceptible to that, if that’s what you want.
+It’s divided into roughly nine sections, which does include some ideas of ‘basics’ and ‘classics’.
+However, the overwhelming attitude is of embracing your individual spirit, experimentation and respect (of your choices and other people’s too) which makes it much less prescriptive than the title suggests.
+I want to say these are ideas that still exist in the fashion world at large, but I really don’t know.
+In some spheres possibly, but generally, it seems like the industry wants you vulnerable because it needs you to keep buying variants of the same thing.
+It takes some sense of assurance to be less susceptible to that.

 Dressing up is not a rulebook, and even if it was, we have permission to rewrite it completely.